kenoss/command-chain/README.md

 and `sequencial-command.el`, allows one to use multiple commands on one key like `C-l` in Emacs default.

-`smartchr.el`, porting of smartchr in vim, provides different insertion for pressing one key multiple times.
+`smartchr.el`, porting of `smartchr` on vim, provides different insertion for pressing one key multiple times.
-`sequencial-command.el` does different commands without buffer and point recovered.
+`sequencial-command.el` execute different commands with buffer and point unchanged.
 They are essentially the same so this package provides that.